Protect Your Security Deposit

 Did you know your landlord in New York State can only ask you for one month of security?!
 Or that your landlord in New York State must respond to you on the return of your security deposit within fourteen days of you moving out?!

 Tenant Learning Platform’s series of TikTok’s on security deposits is really hot (almost 23k likes!)
-Below are the text to a few of them and links to all of them.

 If you live in New York, your landlord may NOT take more than one month of rent from you for any kind of security deposit or advance!